 If a service charge is not included, tip guides Rs 2000 and drivers approximately Rs 350 per day or 10 percent where appropriate.
-In restaurants, if the service was good, tip anything between approx. 5- 10% of the bill depending on the category of the hotel, and the bill amount.
+In restaurants, if the service was good, you can tip anything between approx. 5- 10% of the bill depending on the category of the hotel, and the bill amount.

-While you have already booked the tickets and prepared all travel documents for your upcoming trip, the weather is a factor which is most likely to affect your trip.
+While you have already booked the tickets and prepared all travel documents for your upcoming trip, the weather is a factor that is most likely to affect your trip.
 Hence, it cannot be neglected.
 Do remember to check the weather forecast which would guide your packing strategy and result in a comfortable and well-prepared journey.